glsf01/Thechnical_Challenge/README.md

 ---

 ## Annotation Protocol
-To ensure high‑quality, consistent annotations, we follow best practices from the literature:
+To ensure high‑quality, consistent annotations, practices from literature are followed:

 1. **Label every instance** of the defined classes, even if partially visible or overlapping, with max of 15 annotations [1], [2].
 2. **Occluded objects**: Draw bounding boxes as if the object were fully visible (full extent), not just around the visible fragment.
 This improves consistency in box size and helps the model learn robust features under occlusion [1]–[3].